polkadot-fellows/RFCs/text/0156-bls-signatures.md

 #### Result

 The result is an unsigned 32-bit integer representing the total size in bytes required to store all public keys of the given type.
-The number of keys can be determined by dividing this value by the known key size (177 bytes for ECDSA & BLS12-381).
+The number of keys can be determined by dividing this value by the known key size (177 bytes for (ECDSA,BLS12-381)).
 A value of `0` indicates that no keys of the given type are known to the keystore.